MW-Imperial/Lab-Book/lab3/Lab3.md

 Curve is exponential as p= V^2/R

-Light intensity is proportional to x^2 (input voltage squared) because LI ∝ temp depends on p ∝ x^2
+Light intensity is proportional to x^2 (input voltage squared) because LI depends on temp depends on p ∝ x^2

 Why does it oscillate?
 The circuit is made up of 4 op amps which create a simulated second order ODE.